crsuzh/camarades.ch/content/news/_index.md

 - Translational research bridging animal studies to human applications and policy implementation.
 - Identification and management of questionable research practices and potential research misconduct.

-The conference will feature a reproducibility challenge, which includes an effort to reproduce various steps of published systematic reviews and offers a prize.
+The conference will feature a reproducibility challenge, which includes an effort to reproduce various steps of published systematic reviews and offers a prize (see below).

-*STAY TUNED for more information coming soon!*

 **Abstract submission details**\
 We encourage you to submit an abstract for a presentation or poster session focused on these areas.
 Additionally, we welcome abstracts on other relevant topics within the scope of systematic reviews and meta-analysis.